ska-telescope/developer.skatelescope.org/src/explanation/feature-flags-explanation.rst

 GitLab Feature Flags
 ====================

-SKAO leverages GitLab's built-in `Feature Flags <https://docs.gitlab.com/operations/feature_flags/>`__ functionality, which is based on the open-source `Unleash <https://www.getunleash.io/>`__ feature management system.
+SKAO uses GitLab's built-in `Feature Flags <https://docs.gitlab.com/operations/feature_flags/>`__ functionality, which is based on the open-source `Unleash <https://www.getunleash.io/>`__ feature management system.

 What GitLab Provides:
 ---------------------
 *   **UI for Management:** A simple interface within your GitLab project (under Deploy -> Feature Flags) to create, toggle, and configure flags.
 *   **Environment Scoping:** Define different flag states and strategies per GitLab environment (e.g., `production`, `staging`, `integration`, `development`).
 *   **Basic Strategies:** Support for simple strategies like "All Users", "Percent of Users", "List of User IDs".
-This does not apply to most of SKAO's use cases. but this can leveraged as a list of options you can turn on and off at a deeper level.
+This does not apply to most of SKAO's use cases. but this can be used as a list of options you can turn on and off at a deeper level.
 *   **API Access:** Programmatic control over flags via the GitLab API.
 *   **Integration with Unleash:** Uses the Unleash protocol, allowing compatibility with standard Unleash client libraries.